Conditions of Play

 - Florida Homestead Exemption declared on residence

-- Place of Employment in Florida
+- Place of Employment in Florida, or fully retired

 - Proof of payment of utilities at property for which residency is being claimed